nirmata/ecs-resource-check-demo/lambda/README.md

 9. If you want to test a `task` simply click `create` and follow the prompts
     - Deploy a task
 10. Go to Nirmata.io and visit the Policy Reports under `ECS Best Practices`

+## Using Lambda to do periodic scanning of resources

+The same function can be used in combination with [EventBridge Scheduler](https://docs.aws.amazon.com/lambda/latest/dg/with-eventbridge-scheduler.html) which will publish its reports to NPM.